smohan-dw/cord.js/README.md

 ## Experimenting with SDK Methods
 ## Demo Methods
 Once the SDK is built, you can experiment with the provided methods.

+To experiment the SDK locally, a connection is required a existing CORD network.
+It is also possible to run a CORD network locally.
+Please follow the documentation mentioned at [CORD](https://github.com/dhiway/cord) repository.

 ## Statement Method: